 Tai Chi Moving for Better Balance was developed by a team of researchers at the Oregon Research Institute (ORI) under grants from the US government.
 Tai Chi Moving for Better Balance was tested beginning in 2004, and demonstrated effective in decreasing the number of falls, the risk of falling, and fear of falling, and improving functional balance and physical performance among persons aged 70 and older.
 Continued research resulted in a program, including a community level implementation plan, a participant practice guide & DVD.
 Finally, a two week pilot demonstration proved that the Tai Chi Moving for Better Balance Program could be successfully disseminated, and implemented at the community level.

-Portions from the Tai Chi Moving for Better Balance implementation guide, instructors’ manual, supplemental materials, student learning guidebook, and Instruction DVD produced by ORI during the research were adapted, compiled, revised (2011)and published by the National Center for Injury Prevention and Control as
+Portions from the Tai Chi Moving for Better Balance Guide for Implementation, instructors’ manual, supplemental materials, student learning guidebook, and Instruction DVD produced by ORI during the research were adapted, compiled, revised (2011)and published by the National Center for Injury Prevention and Control as

 “Tai Chi Moving for Better Balance: A Guide for Program Implementation”.

-The program is rated by the HHS Administration on Aging as Top Tier among evidence based prevention programs, it has met the following criteria:
+The program is rated by the HHS Administration on Community Living as Top Tier among evidence based prevention programs, it has met the following criteria:

 Reached a Level at which full translation has occurred in a community site

 Dissemination products have been developed and are available to the public.

 Physical Therapists, Occupational Therapists, Fitness & Personal Trainers, Dance, Yoga and Tai Chi Teachers:

 learn to provide a TOP TIER, Evidence Based, prevention and wellness program